dougaparry/dougaparry.github.io/_pages/publications.md

 - ___Parry, D.A.___, le Roux DB, Leysens JL.
 (2016) Media Multitasking in Academic Contexts: An Empirical Analysis of Media Use Within University lectures.
 In the 9th Annual Scholarship for Teaching and Learning conference (SOTL), Somerset West.

 ## Seminars/Colloquia/Invited Talks

+- __Parry, D.A.__ (2019) Collecting Digital Trace Data & Quantitative Text Analysis:  An introduction.
+Methods Workshop presented at The Weizenbaum Institute for the Networked Society – The German Internet Institute, Berlin, Germany.

+- __Parry,  D.A.__ (2019) Systematic Reviews & Meta-Analyses:  An introduction.
+Methods Workshop presented at The Weizenbaum Institute for the Networked Society – The German Internet Institute, Berlin, Germany.

+- __Parry, D.A.__ (2019) Technology use effects:  current evidence and challenges.
+Invited Seminar presented at the Department of Statistics and Actuarial Science, Stellenbosch University, South Africa.

 - ___Parry, D.A.___ and le Roux D. B. (2018) Permanently Online, Permanently Connected: Media Multitasking and Distractibility - Is It So Bad and What Can We Do About It?
 Milton H. Erikson Annual Conference 2018.
 Somerset West, South Africa.